Counselling Skills and Models PG (7743.5)

 Late submissions of Assignments:

 Penalties for late submission of assessed work will be applied, if no extension has been approved.
-Marks will be deducted at the rate of 5% of the value of the assessment item per day it is overdue (including weekends).
-For example, if an assignment is worth 50 marks, 5 marks will be deducted each day.
+Marks will be deducted at the rate of 5% of the value of the assessment item per day it is overdue (including weekends) for 7 days.
+Assessment that are submiited after 7 days will not be marked and receive 0%

 Extensions must be applied for before the due date.
 Students can apply for an extension on the grounds of illness or other unavoidable and verifiable personal circumstances.
 Documentary evidence will be expected in order that an extension be granted.
 It shoud be noted that such documentation will be considered but will not guarantee that an application will be successful.
 The Unit convenor will decide whether to grant an extension and the length of the extension.